South Korea announce their 12-man Overwatch World Cup squad | Dot Esports

+This article is brought to you by StatBanana, the best Overwatch strategy tool.

-Three-time Overwatch World Cup champions South Korea have announced their 12-man roster today.
+Three-time Overwatch World Cup champion South Korea has announced its 12-man roster today.

 The lineup is full of Overwatch League players, including season one champion Choi “Bdosin” Seung-tae, season two MVP candidate Choi “Jjanu” Hyun-woo, and New York Excelsior main tank Kim “Mano” Dong-gyu.